MMartinOrtu/wordplease/Readme.md

 + ` GET /api/1.0/blogs/` display a list of the existing blogs
 + ` GET /api/1.0/blogs/username/` display the posts of a user blog

+### Authentication

+Some endpoints require authentication and permissions.

+### Filter and ordering data

+Searching and ordering data are allowed in list endpoints